 For the Love of Creation reflects agreement among Canadian faith communities to call on the federal government to:

-Join For the Love of Creation's faith-in-action campaign, which mobilizes people across Canada to reduce household GHG emissions and demonstrate support for increased federal climate action.
+Throughout 2021, For the Love of Creation‘s faith-in-action campaign mobilized people across Canada to reduce household GHG emissions and demonstrate support for increased federal climate action.

-Individuals will commit to taking action to reduce their GHG emissions and/or engage in acts of solidarity with justice-seeking communities and write to federal Cabinet Ministers to call on the Government of Canada to:
+In addition to engaging in acts of solidarity with justice-seeking communities, we wrote to federal Cabinet Ministers to call on the Government of Canada to:

 – Increase our national GHG emissions reduction target;